European Leaders Close In On Brexit Deal

 European Union leaders are poised to come to a deal on Brexit this weekend in Brussels.

-The deal — a document of more than 500 pages — would allow the U.K. a 20-month "transition period" before breaking off from the EU.
+The deal — a document of more than 500 pages — would allow the U.K. a 21-month "transition period" before breaking off from the EU.
+Though the U.K. would formally withdraw in March 2019, it would remain under EU regulations throughout the transition.

 EU President Donald Tusk says he'd "recommend that we approve on Sunday," even though "no one has reasons to be happy."